Identification Canada FAQs | Police Clearance, Fingerprinting & Pardons

 How long does it take?

-Name-based checks are often same day or 1–2 business days.
+Name-based checks are often completed the same day or within 1–2 business days.
+Fingerprint-based checks depend on RCMP processing times and may take longer.

 Where are fingerprints taken?